JosephGesnouin/Mask_RCNN/README.md

  # how to integrate mobinet:
  You simply have to rename your backbone and Arch parameters to "mobilenet224v1" the code is already included in the repo and comes from [that pull request](https://github.com/matterport/Mask_RCNN/pull/306) on the original Mask-RCNN git from Matterport

+# how to reduce Resnet from the hybrid we made (resnet 50 with only 1 middle layyer) to a resnet 18?
+Aka reduce computation time